samfreund/notes/compSci/2611/labs/lab11/lab11.md

 singularity exec --nv -B /data:/data ${container} /usr/local/bin/nvidia_entrypoint.sh ${command}
 ```

 The first set of runs I tested batch sizes up to 128 and epochs up to 15.
 I found that this did not result in high enough accuracy, so I added another value to each list and reran.
+I found that increasing epochs helped me get closer, but increasing batch size was not helpful.
+The best value from that run was 0.972, using a batch size of 16 and running 20 epochs.
+The third run used batch sizes of 12, 16, 20, and 24; with epochs 14, 16, 18, 20.